Snapchat/KeyDB-docs/docs/modules-intro.md

 * Introduction to KeyDB modules (this file).
 An overview about KeyDB Modules system and API.
 It's a good idea to start your reading here.
 * [Implementing native data types](/docs/modules-native-types) covers the implementation of native data types into modules.
-* [Blocking operations](/docs/modules-blocking-ops) shows how to write blocking commands that will not reply immediately, but will block the client, without blocking the Redis server, and will provide a reply whenever will be possible.
+* [Blocking operations](/docs/modules-blocking-ops) shows how to write blocking commands that will not reply immediately, but will block the client, without blocking the KeyDB server, and will provide a reply whenever will be possible.
 * [Redis modules API reference](/docs/modules-api-ref) is generated from module.c top comments of RedisModule functions.
 It is a good reference in order to understand how each function works.